acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 If you uncomment the video search for "acorntechnology" that is triggered in `SearchBar`, you will see that it says "Loading..." in the UI.
 This is not true, we're not waiting for a request to complete here are we?
 Take it as a small exercise to introduce a new *state property* to handle this in a better way.

 > TIPS: In the Network tab in the browser developer tools, you can throttle requests to simulate a lower bandwidth in order to test things like this more easily.
-But don't forget to unthrottle when your'e done!
+But don't forget to unthrottle when you're done!
 Otherwise you will start swearing.

 ### Save state in localStorage